Back to Blog Home

 • Collate any information you’ve already been able to gather.
 Make sure all those ideas and data points that you’ve been able to gather prior to the session are laid out for people to see.

 • Get your team to write down as many theme ideas as they can.
-Set a timer, and let them loose on the kinds of messages and angles that might resonate with your target audience to reach your goal.
+Set a timer, and let them loose on the messages and angles that might resonate with your target audience to reach your goal.

 • Get your team to write down any tactical ideas as they can.
 Set another timer, and get them to write down the tactics you might employ in line with any themes.